 - Are they are gifted, or particularly talented, and would perhaps benefit from a school that could help nurture their talent?

-- Do you have any specialized requirements, such as school with an emphasis on a particular religious belief?
+- Do you have any specialized requirements, such as a faith-based school?

 - Do you work long hours and need established after-school and summer-school programs?

-- How far are you willing to travel, and what transport connections are there?
+- How far are you willing to travel, and what transportation connections are there?

 - How do private and public schools in the area compare with regards to results?